Hrishikesh332/Drug-Inhibitor-Cancer-Treatment/README.md

   A **model-specific** technique that generates synthetic input samples which maximize or minimize the activation of a particular output neuron.
 By optimizing the input space, we can visualize what kinds of patterns lead the model to predict strong synergy or antagonism.
 This method is useful for **understanding what the model has learned**, and is applicable to both TranSynergy and Biomining models.

 - **Anchors**:
   A **model-agnostic** technique that produces **IF-THEN rules** to explain a specific prediction.
 It identifies a set of key features (anchors) such that, when they are present, the model’s output is almost always the same.
 Anchors provide **high-precision, human-interpretable explanations** and are especially useful when decision stability is important.
-Due to computational cost, Anchors are currently used only with the Biomining model.
+Due to computational cost, Anchors are currently used only with the Biomining model and wasn't further analysed.

 - **SHAP (SHapley Additive exPlanations)**:
   A popular **model-agnostic** method based on cooperative game theory.
 SHAP assigns each feature an importance value—its **Shapley value**—representing how much it contributes to the prediction compared to a baseline.
 SHAP is valuable for both **global** and **local** interpretability and has been applied to both TranSynergy and Biomining.